Applying to college forms a capstone experience on a student’s journey at Duchesne. We, the College Advisors, are with them every step of the way.

 9th & 10th Grades:

 While the formal college advising process officially begins with upperclassmen, we know families have questions throughout Upper School.
 We host meetings geared towards freshman and sophomore students and families throughout the year to offer advice and answer questions.
-Sophomores explore the diversity of possibilities during a three-day multi-college tour in February.
+Sophomores explore the diversity of possibilities during a three-day multi-college tour in the spring.

 Juniors begin their college search in a more intentional way, starting with informational meetings for students and parents to kick off the school year.
 Juniors may meet with college admission representatives when they visit Duchesne in the fall.
 Many will attend the Catholic High Schools College Fair, as well.